-Pasta alla Normala: This popular Italian pasta dish is a result of the migration to eastern Sicily.
-It’s made with fried eggplants, tomatoes, basil and ricotta salata.
+Pasta Alla Norma: This popular Italian pasta dish is a result of the migration to eastern Sicily.
+It’s made with fried eggplants, tomatoes, basil, and ricotta Salata.

 Pasta Al Pesto Di Pistacchi: Although most people think of basil from Liguria when they think of pesto, it could also be used to make any other sauce similar to pesto.

 Pasta con le sardeSardines are a popular ingredient in Sicily so you’ll often see them used as a topping to pasta.
 Bucatini with sardines and saffron, saffron pine nuts, and raisins are a common choice.

 Involtini Siciliani: These “Sicilian rolls”, made of veal and tomatoes, are filled with onions, tomatoes, raisins, and pine nuts.